altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~Uri couldn't think, he could listen, he could remember... but he was thoughtless~ ~He felt cold, dread.~
 "Things are bad now..."
-~Uri watched the stranger pull on a wool coat, better boats, and grab the keys~ "There was an attack."
+~Uri watched the stranger pull on a wool coat, better boots, and grab the keys~ "There was an attack."
 ~Uri saw him reaching for the door, and managed one thought~ 'peanut'